atolab/zenoh-educational/README.md

-# zenoh-tutorial
+# zenoh-educational
-This repository contains various tutorials and exercises about Zenoh
+This repository contains various tutorials and exercises about Zenoh.